 All pupils (& parents!) have the opportunity to take part in the 1st Burnside Marathon 2022.
 This is our very own running race.
 Pupils take part by completing 1 mile or 3 miles.

 Pupils take part in a wide range of musical activities beyond the National Curriculum.
 Pupils in Years 2 -6 are invited to learn to play a musical instrument.
 We also have a choir.
 Pupils in the choir take part in an annual Christmas concert.
 Those who are learning a musical instrument, or sing are asked to perform in our regular music assemblies, showcasing their talent.

 Outdoor classrooms are designed to provide opportunities for outdoor learning in a natural environment.
 As a school we are very fortunate in having our own outdoor classroom areas and a teachers have received training to deliver the learning outdoors.

 Pupils have many opportunities to become a leader in school.
-These include elected head girl and boy, prefects, representatives on our eco & values committees and leadership roles such playground friends, school councillors and sports leaders.
+These include elected head girl and boy, prefects, representatives on our eco & values committees and leadership roles such playground friends, school councillors, digital leaders and sports leaders.